 Malenki-Nano Antweight ESC & Receiver

 We’re delighted to stock Mark Robson’s Malenki Nano ESC & Receiver.
 For newer builders or those not comfortable with soldering, we recommend the pre-soldered BBB Dual Ant ESC.
 The Malenki-Nano is full of great features in a tiny package:

 - Small and lightweight at 32x19x2.5mm and 2.3g

-- Three 1.8A brushed channels (two for drive with mixing & center braking, one for weapon) – each channel capable of driving two N20s.
+- Three 1.8A brushed channels (two for drive with mixing & center braking, one for weapon) – each channel is capable of driving one N10 or two N20s.

 - Built in AFHDS 2A (flysky) receiver to save weight and space